FileFighter/ClientSetup/README.md

 |  The code can be found at: https://www.github.com/filefighter  |
 --------------------< Started Initial Setup >---------------------
 ```
-After the script succeeds you should be able to see the FileFighter Application in your browser.
+After the script succeeds you should be able to see the FileFighter application in your browser.
 Depending on your configuration file (see below), you should see the application after running the script [here](http://localhost:80/).
 You should see a login page.
 For the first setup you can use the credentials
 `username=admin password=admin`